Hidden House is a new one storey dwelling in the centre of Clerkenwell Green Conservation Area, London. It’s difficult to find.

 Ocular rooflights allow views to the sky and to the heavy decoration of the adjacent elevation of the former school building, whilst the vertical sliding doors in the front elevation reveal views into a large well-kept shared garden.

-The home is undoubtedly demure, a spatial delight hidden in the thickness of a listed building curtilage wall.
+The uniform London Stock Brick, reclaimed and carried by hand onto site due to the listed vaults below, weaves Hidden House into its context.
+The undoubtedly demure home is a delight hidden in the thickness of a listed building curtilage wall.

 Despite its very central London location, Hidden House is a haven.
 Tucked tightly into the Kingsway Place grounds, clever landscaping and a flat profile allow the owners to sit back, inside or outside the home, and enjoy the retreat.

 In-house 3D printed models of Hidden House helped us finesse our designs through an iterative refinement process, revisiting and reworking spaces and their components.